 Facilities: Along with its lovely views and wide sandy beach, Gyllyngvase Beach boasts the Gyllngvase Beach Café which serves drinks, ice cream and food and is equipped with outdoor seating.
 There is a public car park, limited on-road parking and toilet facilities are located next to the beach.
 There is also a well-stocked kiosk on the beach next to the café.

 Best For: Watching the boats sailing in Falmouth Harbour and the Carrick Roads

 Pendennis Rise, also known as Castle Drive, is a road that climbs above Falmouth Docks and is a prime site from which to watch the sailing unfold.
 Within walking distance of the town centre and Falmouth Docks railway station, this location offers views of Falmouth Harbour and the Carrick Roads where sailing action will be taking place.
 While there is a steep slope, there is on-foot access to the town centre about 1/4 mile away.
-It is also not far from the Sea Shanty Festival running alongside Falmouth Classics.

 Facilities: With parking very limited, make sure you get your spot early or make use of the park and ride facilities.
 The nearest toilets are at Events Square.
 Refreshments are available from the shop by Falmouth Docks or Events Square.

 Best For: Watching the Classic Parade and the Carrick Roads and Falmouth Bay racing